About the Volume

 Michel Danino relates the Ghaggar-Hakra River with the lost Sarasvati River recording a lost civilisation along with a message that we need to learn from the mistakes of past and urgently address the current overexploitation of our natural resources.

-Nitin Sinha puts across the significance of alternative dispute resolution methods for heritage management, making the point that the combined effort of the legal and conservation mechanisms is essential in order to conserve our heritage.
+Nitin Sinha puts across the significance of dispute resolution methods for heritage management, making the point that the combined effort of the legal and conservation mechanisms is essential in order to conserve our heritage.
 The case of Amritsar resonates the fact that there is a need to reassess what we undertake in the name of redevelopment of historic areas and that any future initiatives must be based on a holistic understanding of the social and built fabric of a place with participation of appropriate stakeholders and experts.

 Increasing urbanisation and its impact on surrounding rural fabric is evident in most Indian cities, as exemplified in the case of a village on the periphery of Chandigarh, where urban culture is causing dilution of rural traditional frameworks.
-Another concern brought upon by this ‘urban culture’ is highlighted by Tamanna Sharma and Saurav Bardhan in the form of the problem of waste management in urban areas with recommendations for community participation and decentralisation as the key elements that can bring about positive, responsible and sustainable change.
+An concern brought upon by this ‘urban culture’ is highlighted by Tamanna Sharma and Saurav Bardhan in the form of the problem of waste management in urban areas with recommendations for community participation and decentralisation as the key elements that can bring about positive, responsible and sustainable change.

 Ananya Bhattacharya and Sudha Shrestha present case studies where community led initiatives have resulted in conservation of tangible and intangible heritage through training and capacity building or through revival of traditional socio-cultural organisations.
 Through the heritage album section, we revisit the multi-dimensional significance of the Malabar gardens of Kerala and the traditional water harvesting systems of Rajasthan.
 The book reviews cover interesting new publications on symbolism in Hindu mythology and traditional postal system in India.
-As a concluding review, Mukta Naik provides an assessment of the ambitious JNNURM Programme of the Ministry of Urban Development which draws to a close after completing its seven year tenure in 2012.
+As a concluding review, Mukta Naik provides an assessment of the ambitious JNNURM me of the Ministry of Urban Development which draws to a close after completing its seven year tenure in 2012.

 The Editorial Team